 The Research and Recognition Project brings together international academics, researchers and therapists to examine the current evidence of the clinical efficacy of RTM Protocol™ techniques, considering how it can be effective in facilitating change, enrichment and symptom relief.

 Dr. Frank Bourke and his colleagues provide a critical appraisal of evidence-based research in the area to indicate the benefits of the approach and identify the need for an increase in randomized well-controlled clinical trials.

-Pilot Study published in the Journal of Military, Veteran, and Family Health, (NY $300,000 Pilot).
-25 of 26 (96%) no longer test as having PTSD and their PTS behavioral symptoms were fully alleviated in under five sessions.
-(Gray and Bourke, 2015)
+- Pilot Study published in the Journal of Military, Veteran, and Family Health, (JMVFH; NY $300,000 Pilot Grant).
+25 of 26 (96%) no longer test as having PTSD and their PTS intrusive symptoms were fully alleviated in under five sessions.
+(Gray & Bourke, 2015)

-First Replication Study.
-Results have been submitted for peer Journal Publication.
-Over 94% of the 30 male veterans were symptom and diagnosis free at the two- week, six-week, and six-month follow-ups.
+- First Replication Study.
+Results were published in the JMVFH in 2017 (Tylee et al., 2017).
+Over 90% of the 30 male veterans were symptom and diagnosis free at the two- week, six-week, and twelve-month follow-ups.

-Second Replication Study.
-Results have been submitted for peer-reviewed Journal Publication.
-Over 96% of the 30 women veterans have scored below diagnostic threshold on the PCL-M at two weeks post and six-week follow-ups.
+- Second Replication Study.
+Results are in preparation for submission to a peer-reviewed Journal.
+Over 96% of the 30 women veterans have scored below diagnostic threshold on the PCL-M and PSS-I at two weeks post and all subsequent measures to one year, follow-ups.

 Pre RTM Treatment Baseline qEEG

 5 Days Post-RTM Treatment qEEG